Where to Eat Well for Less: Montreal’s Best Affordable Restaurants

-Among our suggestions, we’ve intentionally included places that reflect Montreal’s outstanding culinary diversity, from here at home, to the Middle East, India, Persian delights, the Far East and beyond.
+Among our suggestions of nice restaurants, delicious and affordable, we’ve intentionally included places that reflect Montreal’s outstanding culinary diversity, from here at home, to the Middle East, India, Persian delights, the Far East and beyond.
 However, these addresses all have one thing in common: they offer an all-round dining experience, which in our view translates to a good decent meal at an affordable price, in friendly and warm surroundings.
 The Tastet team includes a number of these cheap eats as “favourites” so now it’s your turn to see if you agree!

 Because we never get tired of getting value for our money, Tastet offers you a list of restaurant suggestions where to eat nice, good and cheap in Montreal.
 Bon appétit and happy discoveries!